joako1991/MaIAWinterSchoolPyQt5/README.md

     In all the cases, we have the basic mainwindow class, and a specific application:
         A button, a label, an show image, slide bar, spinbox.

-Each example contains a little readme examplaing how it works, with a screenshot of the application you should see.
+Each example contains a little readme explaining how it works, with a screenshot of the application you should see.
 This will help you to know quickly if that example works for you or not.